Abdulaziz-Aldoseri/abdulaziz-aldoseri.github.io/_pages/about.md

 ------
 My main research interests are in the areas of:

-**Stochastic Optimization**
+**Robust Optimization**

-I am mainly interested in problems in which sequential decision-making is done in a stochastic environment.
-In my M.S. thesis, I attempted to solve the problem of natural gas storage valuation using Deep RL.
+I am primarily interested in data-driven approaches to robust optimization, particularly for sequential decision-making in uncertain environments.
+In my M.S. thesis, I applied Deep Reinforcement Learning to natural gas storage valuation, focusing on building robust, adaptive strategies under market volatility.

 **Energy Value-Chain Optimization**